marcusalenius/marcusalenius.github.io/markdown/attention.md

 This is called two *heads* of attention.

-But we know have two sets of updated embedding vectors: one from each head.
+But we now have two sets of updated embedding vectors: one from each head.
 We still want only one set of embedding vectors.
 How do we combine them into one?

-Of course, we could average the two.
-But by now we may recognize that we can get better and more meaningful results if we let the model learn how to combine the two sets of vectors.
-In some cases we may want the semantic space to have more influence and vice-versa.
+We could simply average the two results.
+But by now, we recognize a better option: let the model learn how to combine them.
+In some contexts, semantics may be more important, while in others, grammatical relations are more important.

 Let's call the two matrices of updated row vectors $\text{head}^{(0)}$ and $\text{head}^{(1)}$.
-If we concatenate them into one big matrix $O$, we can then multiply this larger matrix with a matrix of learnable weights that transforms it back down into a matrix of the correct shape.
-This way, the model can not only learn to emphasize and deemphasize the two spaces but it can also combine and reorient them as it sees fit.
+If we place them side-by-side in one big matrix $O$, we can then multiply this matrix by a learned weight matrix to project $O$ back down to the original embedding size.
+This way, the model can not only learn to emphasize and deemphasize the two spaces, but it can also combine and reorient the vectors.

 -> Starts with with the final frame of attention-table-kqv (but with superscripts of (0)).
 Each v_i expands to a row vector with actual numbers in it.
 The row vectors simultaneously turn into the final, updated row vector.
 This matrix shrinks and is labeled head_0.
 A copy with different numbers appears next to it labeled head_1.
 They get concatenated into one big matrix O. A weight matrix appears and O and W_O are multiplied to produce a matrix with the size of X. The rows are highlighted or otherwise shown to be row vectors corresponding to the updated embedding vectors.

 <div class="body-image">
     <video src=""></video>
-    <div class="image-text">To combine the outputs of the two heads we concatenate them into one big matrix and use a matrix with learned weights to transform it down into a matrix of the correct shape.</div>
+    <div class="image-text">To combine the outputs of the two heads we concatenate them into one big matrix and use a learned weight matrix to project it down into a matrix of the correct shape.</div>
 </div>

 We can extend this beyond two heads.
-DeepSeek-V3, one of the best models that also happens to be open source, has 128 attention heads according to the [technical report](https://arxiv.org/pdf/2412.19437#:~:text=dimension%20to%207168,head%20dimension).
+Modern models use many more heads.
+For example, DeepSeek-V3, a top-performing open-source model, uses 128 attention heads according to the [technical report](https://arxiv.org/pdf/2412.19437#:~:text=dimension%20to%207168,head%20dimension).
 (Although it has a very clever optimization that essentially gives the effect of 128 heads while using less memory and compute.
 [This](https://www.youtube.com/watch?v=0VLAoVGf_74&t=709s) Welch Labs video provides an excellent explanation.)

+Using multiple heads in attention is called *multi-head attention* and it was one of the major breakthroughs in the famous 2017 paper [Attention Is All You Need](https://arxiv.org/pdf/1706.03762).

-### Increasing the Dimensionality
+### Increasing the Dimensionality ✅

-Let's make one last generalization before we are done developing attention.
+Let’s make one final generalization.
 To motivate the example above, we added colors to our embedding space.
 This doesn't make a whole lot of sense.
-We previously established that the axes may correspond to the ideas of fruitiness and techiness.
-How does the idea of color fit into this?
-It doesn't.
-What we really want is a third dimension for the idea of color.
-We can extend this further.
-We want each idea that we want to capture to have it's own direction is space.
+Previously, we said the axes might correspond to ideas like *fruitiness* and *techiness*.
+So where does *color* fit in?
+It doesn’t — at least not in a 2D space.
+What we really want is a third dimension, one that captures color.
+More generally, we want each concept we care about to have its own direction in space.

-[DeepSeek-V3](https://arxiv.org/pdf/2412.19437#:~:text=dimension%20to%207168,head%20dimension) has an embedding dimension of 7168 (!).
-At this point, you may start to see how the attention mechanism can be so powerful.
-Imagine the number of ideas a model can consider with that many directions to its disposal.
+Modern models like [DeepSeek-V3](https://arxiv.org/pdf/2412.19437#:~:text=dimension%20to%207168,head%20dimension) use enormous embedding dimensions — 7168, in this case.
+With that many dimensions, you can begin to see why attention is so powerful: the model has thousands of directions to represent and reason over different concepts.

 But it gets even better.
-The number of mutually independent directions in an $N$-dimensional is $N$ — that is if we require each pair of vectors to be exactly $90^{\circ}$ apart, the maximum number of vectors we can fit in an $N$-dimensional space is $N$.
-But it turns out that if we relax this requirement a little bit and let the vectors be between $89^{\circ}$ and $91^{\circ}$ apart, we can fit way more vectors.
-It follows from a mathematical lemma, called the [Johnson–Lindenstrauss lemma](https://en.wikipedia.org/wiki/Johnson%E2%80%93Lindenstrauss_lemma), that the maximum number of vectors is then about $e^{\epsilon \cdot N}$.
-So, it is not 7168 ideas but upwards of $e^{7168}$ ideas, which is a number with more than 3000 zeros (!!).
+In an $N$-dimensional space, you can fit at most $N$ mutually independent (orthogonal) directions — that is, vectors that are exactly $90^\circ$ apart.
+But it turns out that if we loosen that requirement just a little — allowing vectors to be nearly orthogonal (say, between $89^\circ$ and $91^\circ$ apart) — we can fit exponentially more.

+It follows from a mathematical lemma, called the [Johnson–Lindenstrauss lemma](https://en.wikipedia.org/wiki/Johnson%E2%80%93Lindenstrauss_lemma), that the number of approximately independent directions you can fit is about $e^{\epsilon \cdot N}$ for small $\epsilon$.
+So, with 7168 dimensions, it’s not just 7168 concepts — it’s on the order of $e^{7168}$.
+That’s a number with over 3000 digits (!!).
+In other words, high-dimensional spaces are incredibly expressive.

 Finally, let's revisit our formula for attention: